ensoma/andrelieber-trace-isa-analysis/README.md

 git clone https://github.com/ensoma/andrelieber-trace-isa-analysis.git
 ```

-For ease of reproducibility all software to reproduce this analysis is
+For ease of reproducibility all software is provided in a Docker container.
-provided in a Docker container.
-After installing Docker the following command
+After installing Docker the following command can be run to generate the report
-can be run to generate the report and figures.
+and figures.

 ```
 docker compose run --rm trace-isa-analysis